 2. We are designed to work from a place of rest

 The rhythm that God set into motion for humanity is like a pendulum.
 It swings from rest to work, rest to work, rest to work—back and forth like the tick-tock of a clock.
-Look at the creation story.
-Look at the seasons.
-Look at the circle of life.
+Look at the creation story, the seasons, and the circle of life.
 So often we tell ourselves that we will work really hard and then catch up on our rest, but that’s backwards and it never works.
 Originally, God’s people understood that their work week started with their day of rest.
 It wasn’t something that might happen if all the work got done.
 It was so important that it had to come before everything else.

 3. We are spiritual beings having a physical experience